Progressive Betting Systems for Craps

 Labouchere System

-Another rather popular negative progressive system is the Labouchere system, invented by the English politician, author and roulette player Henry Labouchere.
+Another popular negative progressive system is the Labouchere system, invented by the English politician, author, and roulette player Henry Labouchere.
 Also known as the Cancellation System or the Split Martingale, this progression is a bit more complicated.
-Just like the Martingale, it increases the bets after each loss but it returns the losses with several wagers, rather than with a single one.
+Just like the Martingale, it increases bets after each loss, but it aims to recover losses over several wagers rather than with a single win.

-The progression includes a sequence of numbers, which sum will be our target profit.
-For instance, our target is $10, so we make the following progression – 1-1-2-3-2-1.
-We start the system by adding the first and last numbers from the sequence and this is the first bet.
-In this case, it is $2 (1+1).
+The progression begins with a sequence of numbers whose sum represents the target profit.
+For instance, if our target profit is $10, we might write the sequence 1-1-2-3-2-1.
+We place our first bet by adding the first and last numbers in the sequence, so the initial wager is $2 (1+1).
 Once again, the Labouchere system applies to the Pass/Don’t Pass or the Come/Don’t Come wagers.

-After a win, the two numbers at the opposite ends of the sequence should be removed and the next bet would be $3 (1+2).
-If the bet loses, however, we add its amount at the right end of the sequence and 1-2-3-2 would become 1-2-3-2-3.
-Following the same logic, next, we will bet $4 (1-3).
-The progression ends when there is a single number left in the sequence of numbers.
-Then, we use that number for our final bet.
+After a win, the two numbers at the opposite ends of the sequence are removed and the next bet would be $3 (1+2).
+If the bet loses, however, we add its amount to the right end of the sequence, so 1-2-3-2 becomes 1-2-3-2-3.
+Following the same logic, the next wager would be $4 (1+3).
+The progression ends when only one number remains in the sequence.
+We then use that number for the final bet.

 • The progression includes a sequence of numbers and starts with the first and last numbers as the first bet.